-Baseball historians point to the 1969 trade of Curt Flood from St. Louis to Philadelphia as the dawn of a new era.
-Seldom is it remembered that Flood was dealt for Dick Allen.
+Baseball historians often cite the 1969 trade of Curt Flood from St. Louis to Philadelphia as the start of a new era.
+Few remember that Flood was traded for Dick Allen.

-The Cardinals exchanged Flood to get the power-hitting Allen for the middle of their lineup.
+The Cardinals dealt Flood to acquire the powerful Allen for their lineup.
 Flood refused to report to Philadelphia and sued baseball and Commissioner Bowie Kuhn.

-He felt baseball’s archaic labor laws subjugated him to a piece of property.
-In a letter to Kuhn, Flood explained, ““After twelve years in the major leagues, I do not feel I am a piece of property to be bought and sold irrespective of my wishes.
-I believe that any system which produces that result violates my basic rights as a citizen and is inconsistent with the laws of the United States and of the several States.
+Flood believed baseball’s outdated labor laws treated him as property.
+In a letter to Kuhn, Flood wrote: “After twelve years in the major leagues, I do not feel I am a piece of property to be bought and sold irrespective of my wishes.
+I believe that any system which produces that result violates my basic rights as a citizen and is inconsistent with the laws of the United States and of the several States.”

-The case reached the Supreme Court where the justices ruled in favor of the status quo in 1972.
-However, it emboldened the players’ union.
-Soon baseball saw great change.
+The case reached the Supreme Court, which upheld the status quo in 1972.
+However, the case empowered the players’ union, which soon pushed for significant change.

-In the next few years the union fought for and gained free-agency, altering the game’s landscape forever.
-They also gained the “10/5” rule also known as the “Curt Flood Rule”.
-That gives players trade veto power if they have ten years of big league service with five seasons with the same club.
+In the years that followed, the union fought for and gained free agency, forever changing the game.
+They also gained the “10/5” rule, known as the “Curt Flood Rule.”
+This rule grants players trade veto power if they have ten years of major league service, with five seasons at the same club.

-Allen was shipped out to Los Angeles after the season in exchange for 1969 Rookie of the Year Ted Sizemore and Bob Stinson.
+Allen was traded to Los Angeles after the season for 1969 Rookie of the Year Ted Sizemore and Bob Stinson.

 For more about Flood, click here.